-The Office of the Dean of Undergraduate Studies would like to hear your views on ways to improve student success at Florida Atlantic University.
 Student success can be defined and measured in various ways.
 It does not simply entail high failure or withdrawal rates in particular courses, dropping out, or delayed graduation, though these are certainly important measures of success.
 Students at all levels might fail to connect to the institution and leave; other students might perform very well but fail to get into graduate school or careers of choice.
-All aspects of “success” need to be considered.
-We would appreciate your views on and proposed solutions to one or more of the following questions.
-Feel free to comment on other areas, as well, that you consider important.
-Please click on “Comments Page” below to enter your remarks.
+All aspects of “success” need to be considered; for example:

 - How can we improve success rates in our classes without lowering standards?
 If students are underprepared, what can FAU do to better prepare them?